vmray/ms-defender-MDO/Readme.md

   5. Azure function app `VMRay_O365` submits the sample to VMRay for analysis
   6. Azure function app gets the analysis results.
   7. Comment is added to Defender alert
+  8. Comment is added to the parent Defender incident (if Add Comments To Incident is enabled)
-  8. Tags indicating verdict and threat names are added to the incident
+  9. Tags indicating verdict and threat names are added to the incident
-  9. IOCs are added to Defender indicators
+  10. IOCs are added to Defender indicators

      ![solution_overview](Images/MDOArchitecture.png)
 ### Features
 - **Automatic URL Extraction from Defender Alerts**: The connector automatically retrieves URLs from multiple Defender alert types, including: Emails reported as phishing or spam, Detected malicious emails, Phishing or blocked URLs, Potentially malicious URL clicks, Emails removed after delivery and any Custom alerts you may create,
 - **Configurable URL Submission to VMRay**: URLs are submitted to VMRay for analysis if no prior analysis exists within a configurable time window (e.g., the past x days).
 - **Comprehensive Analysis Integration**: Analysis results for all samples—including multiple URLs and any child samples—are added as comments to the corresponding Microsoft Defender alert.
 Each comment includes the analysis date for traceability.
+- **Incident Comment Enrichment**: VMRay analysis results are also appended as comments on the parent Defender incident (in addition to the alert), with built-in deduplication to avoid repeated posts across multiple alerts of the same incident.
 - **Automatic IOC Enrichment in Defender**: Malicious and suspicious IOCs identified by VMRay are automatically added as Microsoft Defender indicators.
 Separate configurable actions (e.g., block, audit) can be defined for Malicious vs. suspicious verdicts, and files vs URLs/IPs).
 IOC expiration time is fully configurable.
 - **Incident Tagging in Defender**: Defender incidents are automatically tagged with the most severe verdict identified by VMRay (across multiple related alerts) and the associated threat name extracted from analyzed URLs
 - **Serverless Architecture**: The connector is deployed on Azure as a serverless function app with blob storage.
 Deployment is simplified via a one-click setup directly from GitHub.